Skip to main content

 Technical fault.
 There isa fault with the electronic module.

 F41 Switch the washing machine off and then back on again after approx. 10 seconds.
-If the fault persists, please contact us or book a repair appointment online.
+If the fault persists, give our friendly team a call on 0800 888 6666 for a free appliance health check.

 Technical fault.
 There is a fault with the electronic module.